imgproxy/imgproxy/docs/generating_the_url_advanced.md

 #### Keep Meta

 ```
-keepmeta:%keepmeta
+stripmeta:%stripmeta
-km:%keepmeta
+sm:%stripmeta
 ```

-When set to `1`, `t` or `true`, imgproxy will keep the metadata (EXIF, IPTC, etc.) on JPEG and WebP output images.
-Normally this is controlled by the [IMGPROXY_STRIP_METADATA](configuration.md#miscellaneous) configuration setting but this procesing option allows the configuration to be overridden for a specific request.
+When set to `1`, `t` or `true`, imgproxy will strip the metadata (EXIF, IPTC, etc.) on JPEG and WebP output images.
+Normally this is controlled by the [IMGPROXY_STRIP_METADATA](configuration.md#miscellaneous) configuration but this procesing option allows the configuration to be set for each request.

 Default: `false`